 Offering a blogger a free meal, drink or experience is a little safer.
 You're inviting them as your guest, and if they have a good time they will want to write about it.
 As long as you're not deliberately asking for the write-up, you're okay, and offering something free could actually be a legit strategy.

 Most bloggers don't write about food in a general way.
 They're more likely to write about food from a certain angle.
-That could be Asian cuisine, health foods, street food or any other niche they focus on.
+That could be Asian or Italian cuisine, health foods, street food, or any other niche they focus on.

 Before reaching out to a blogger, do your homework.
 Don't reach out to a vegetarian food blogger if you're a BBQ restaurant.
 But if your bakery makes the best donuts in town, do reach out to a food blogger who mostly writes about sweet delights!